Tesla Model 3 review – an enthusiast's guide to the popular electric car

 Tesla Model 3 – in detail

-- Engine, transmission and technical details – Rather, ‘engine’ should be ‘motor’ as it’s not an engine.
+- Engine, transmission and technical details – Rather, ‘engine’ should be ‘motor’.
 Both single- and dual-motor versions are available.

-- Performance and 0-60 time – Performance models are incredibly rapid, reaching 60mph in 3.2sec.
-Other variants are also properly fast.
+- Performance and 0-60 time – Performance models are incredibly rapid, reaching 60mph in 3.1sec, but all variants are faster than IC rivals.

-- Ride and handling – The Model 3 is heavy, but counters it with an impressive chassis and handling characteristics well suited to its demeanor.
+- Ride and handling – The Model 3 is heavy, but counters it with an impressive chassis and handling characteristics well suited to its character.

-- MPG and running costs – The cost of running an EV is almost entirely dependant on circumstances, but remains a boon with electric cars.
+- MPG and running costs – The cost of running an EV is almost entirely dependant on circumstances, but remains low compared to gas-powered rivals.

-- Interior and tech – An example of extreme minimalism, it will work for some and not for others, but it’s definitely interesting.
+- Interior and tech – An example of extreme minimalism, it will work for some and not for others, but it’s interesting nonetheless.

 - Design – The exterior is less resolved and looks quite awkward from some, or many angles.

 Prices, specs and rivals